Focus

 You sit down to work on something important.
 Within minutes, you’ve checked your phone.
 You weren’t even conscious of reaching for it.
 Now you’re behind, frustrated, and somehow less motivated than before.

 If this sounds like your average workday, you’re not alone—and you’re not lazy.
-The modern knowledge worker faces an unprecedented attention crisis.
-You can’t focus anymore not because you’re broken, but because the tools we need for work are the same tools designed to distract us.
-The good news: there’s a fix.
-You just need to understand what’s happening to your brain.
+Modern knowledge work puts focus under constant pressure: the tools we need for work are often the same tools designed to distract us.
+The good news: there are practical ways to reduce the pressure.
+You just need to understand what’s happening to your attention.

 The Attention Crisis Is Real

 Do the math.
-If you’re interrupted just a few times in a morning, you may never reach deep focus at all.
+If you’re interrupted again and again in a morning, deep focus has very little room to develop.

 Why Your Brain Can’t Resist